Newsletter Subscribe

 The skin of the strawberry has tiny spots of yellow on it that represent the seed.
 A strawberry contains around 200 seeds.

-In conclusion, Mother Nature has provided us with a variety of fruits, most of which are filled with seeds.
+Mother Nature has provided us with a variety of fruits, most of which are filled with seeds.
 However, due to advancements in technology and a variety of methods of agriculture, seeds-free fruit is also available on the market.

 Certainly, fruit that is seedless is much easier to eat or cook dishes with.
 However, you can’t ignore the delicious taste that fruits that contain seeds!
 There is no doubt about the love they have for mangoes, especially with such a large seed!